Aakanksha011/Personalised-TODO-with-AI/README.md

 For more information go here - https://pypi.org/project/neuralintents/

-3.SpeechRecognition 3.8.1 - Library for performing speech recognition, with support for several engines and APIs, online and offline.
+3.SpeechRecognition 3.8.1 - Library for performing speech recognition, with support for several engines and APIs, online and offline

 Write this command in your terminal - pip install SpeechRecognition To quickly try it out, run python -m speech_recognition after installing.